Royal Tree Lodge is beautifully built on a small private reserve on the outskirts of Maun.

 Drinks included: Excluded.
 There is a full bar – for your own account.
 Complimentary fresh water is provided in the rooms.

-Birdwatching: Royal Tree Lodge has a diverse habitat which is a haven for numerous bird species – quite apart from the hornbills at breakfast.
-They have counted over 300 species here over the year, and the best time for birding is the summer months (October to March) when the migrants arrive.See more ideas for Birdwatching in Botswana
+Birdwatching: Royal Tree Lodge has a counted over 300 species here over the year, and the best time for birdwatching is the summer months (October to March) when the migrants arrive…also, keep an eye out for the cheeky hornbills at breakfast!See more ideas for Birdwatching in Botswana

 Traditional Cultures: If you spend more than one night at Royal Tree Lodge, you may like to visit a nearby village.
 The lodge will arrange a morning village tour where you can see how the locals live, and listen to their stories.See more ideas for Traditional Cultures in Botswana